Escape sequence: Text literal

-An escape sequence is often used in character and string literals, to encode characters which are not printable or clash with the syntax of characters or strings.
+An escape sequence is often used in character and string literals, to express characters that are not printable or clash with the syntax of characters or strings.
 For example, control characters might not be allowed in a source file or may have undesirable side-effects if typed into a command.

-In C and many derivative programming languages, a backslash (\) in a string literal marks the beginning of an escape sequence.
-Common escape sequences include: carriage return \r, newline \n, tab \t.
-To account for the fact that using a printable character for escape causes that character to lose its normal meaning, a sequence of two backslash characters (\\) encodes a single backslash.
-An escape sequence can also specify a character by its code value.
-For example, the backslash can be encoded as either \x5c or \134 which specify the character code value as hexadecimal and octal, respectively.
+A feature of C and many programming languages influenced by it is that the beginning of an escape sequence in such text literals is marked by a backslash (\).
+Common examples of these C-style escape sequences include \r, \n and \t for the carriage return, newline, and tab characters, respectively.
+To account for the fact that using a printable character for escape causes that character to lose its normal meaning, a sequence of two backslash characters (\\) is provided to express a single backslash.
+There is also an escape sequence that expresses any character by its ASCII-code value.
+For example, the backslash can be expressed as either \x5c or \134, which specify the character code value in hexadecimal and octal notations, respectively.
+Likewise, the lowercase e can be expressed as \145 and the digit 7 as \067.

 A backslash immediately followed by a newline (which is necessarily outside of a string literal) does not mark an escape sequence.
-The C preprocessor joins the line with the subsequent line.
+Instead, it can be thought of as meaning "Disregard the newline": the C preprocessor joins the line with the subsequent line.